Things to see and do in Guernsey

 Hit the beach

 There are 27 beaches on the island to suit everyone.
 Vazon Bay on the north is the largest and an excellent surfing beach.
 L'Eree Bay on the west boasts a wide crescent beach of glorious soft white sand.
 The east-facing Fermain Bay is another beautiful spot for swimmers and sunbathers.

 Accessible to walkers only for a couple of hours at low tide, this island is home to flocks of seabirds.
 Clamber down rocks to Venus Pool, a deep and sheltered rock pool that is sensational and great for a swim.

-The Little Chapel at Les Vauxbelets is thought to be the smallest church in the world, with space for a priest and a congregation of two.
-If that weren’t attraction enough, the exterior and interior walls are entirely bedecked in colourful fragments of crockery, making this a charmingly quirky spot in Guernsey.
+The Little Chapel at Les Vauxbelets is thought to be the smallest church in the world, with space for a priest and a congregation of five.
+The exterior and interior walls are entirely bedecked in colourful fragments of crockery, making this a charmingly quirky spot in Guernsey.

 Dolmens (Neolithic tombs) are common on the island.
-Among them are Déhus Dolmen, near the yacht marina in the Vale, and La Catioroc, on a mound overlooking Perelle Bay (reputedly once a witches' meeting place).
+Déhus Dolmen in Vale is the best-kept Dolmen in Guernsey with a bearded figure carrying a bow and arrow.
+Le Trépied, on a mound overlooking Perelle Bay, was reputedly once a witches' meeting place.

 St Peter Port

 Pay your respects to Victor Hugo at Hauteville House, above the south side of St Peter Port, where he once lived.
 It was here that he wrote The Toilers of the Sea (which is set in St Sampson).
-His statue stands in Candie Gardens, as does the Island Museum.
+In 1914, the French government gifted Guernsey a statue of Victor Hugo which now stands in Candie Gardens.